BenjaminHamon/JobOrchestra/documentation/features.md

 ## Execution

+* Pipeline jobs schedule other jobs based on dependency rules.
-* Job commands are constructed using Python string formatted and data available from the worker environment and the run current results.
+* Job commands are constructed using Python string formatting and data available from the worker environment and the run current results.
 * Runs can be distributed selectively to workers from code by matching properties between jobs and workers.
 * Workers execute runs independently from the master after receiving the initial request.
 * Workers continue executing active runs when disconnected from the master, with recovery on reconnection.